pablovazquezg/expense-manager/README.md

     ```bash
     python expense-manager.py
     ```
-+ Alternatively, if you want to overwrite your historical file and create a new one, you can use the -n flag (n as in 'new'):
++ Alternatively, if you want to overwrite your historical file and create a new one, you can use the `-n` flag (n as in 'new'):
     ```bash
     python expense-manager.py -n
     ```

++ After each execution, input files will be moved from `/data/tx_data/input` to `/data/tx_data/archive` folder; if you want to delete them, you can do that using the `-d` flag (as in 'delete')
+    ```bash
+    python expense-manager.py -d
+    ```

 > **NOTE:**
-> Results are saved to the `/data/tx_data/output` folder
+> The output file is saved to the `/data/tx_data/output` folder; this is an example of what it will look like.

 ## What else should I know?
 - In case you don't already know, you can create a nice income/expense tracker very easily taking the output of the `expense-manager` and creating an Excel Pivot table from it; you can see an example [here](https://www.vertex42.com/blog/excel-tips/using-pivot-tables-to-analyze-income-and-expenses.html)
 - The description-category pairs obtained from the LLM are stored in `/data/ref_data/ref_master_data.csv`.
-If in the future you want `expense-manager` to pick a different category for a specific description, you can simply update this file.
+If in the future you want `expense-manager` to pick a different category for a specific description, you can simply update this file
+- If there are any execution errors, `expense-manager` will log them in the `/logs` folder

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)